 So what about you?
 What will it take for you to take action to improve your presentation skills?
 When will the pain of doing nothing finally become too great?

-When you are ready to take action, call me.
-And if you’d like to take a small and painless action step, visit http://gildabonanno.com/newsletter.aspx to sign up for my free twice-monthly newsletter with tips to improve your presentation skills.
+When you are ready to take action, call me about one-on-one or small group coaching.
+And if you’d like to take a small and painless action step, visit www.gildabonanno.com to sign up for my free twice-monthly newsletter with tips to improve your presentation skills.